-Osteoarthritis (OA) is a gradual wearing down of the cartilage in a joint.
-It can cause joint pain, stiffness, and eventually limit movement.
+Cartilage is smooth tissue that covers the bone in a joint.
+Osteoarthritis (OA) is a gradual wearing down of cartilage.
+It can cause pain and limit movement.

 Copyright © Nucleus Medical Media, Inc.

 Cartilage is smooth tissue that covers the areas of bone that make up a joint.
 It provides a cushion for the bones and helps the joint work smoothly.
 Over time the impact, stress, and pressure on the joint can wear down the cartilage.
-The damage to the cartilage can get worse over time.
-Eventually, the cartilage may completely wear away leaving bones to rub together.
+The damage worsens over time.
+The cartilage may completely wear away and the bare bones rub together.
+Bone on bone friction causes pain and inflammation.

-The wear and tear of the joint is a normal part of aging.
-However, it may be made worse by injuries to the joint, weakness of supporting muscles, or other medical conditions.
+The wear and tear of the joint is a part of aging.
+However, it can be made worse.
+Injuries to the joint, weak muscles, or other medical conditions all add to and speed up the damage.

 OA is more common in older adults.
 Other factors that may increase your chance of OA include: